ltlkodae/StyleGuide.vim/README.md

 ```

 ## Shortcut
-After opening StyleGuide, can use shortcut like below
+After opening the StyleGuide, can use shortcut like below
 * \+ : Open a fold
 * \- : Close a fold
 * \* : Open all folds
-* \= : Close all folds
+* = : Close all folds
-* \? : Display/Remove help text
+* ? : Display/Remove help text

 # Installation

+## Step 1 Vim installation

-## Option 1: Manual installation
+### Option 1: Manual installation

-1. Copy StyleGuide.vim to your ~/.vim/plugin
+* Copy StyleGuide.vim to your ~/.vim/plugin

-## Option 2: Vundle installation
+### Option 2: Vundle installation

-1. ~~Use Vundle to install it from ltlkodae/StyleGuide.vim~~ (not yet)
+* ~~Use Vundle to install it from ltlkodae/StyleGuide.vim~~ (will be update, not yet)

-## Store styeleguide and Modify .vimrc
+## Step 2 Store styleguide xml files

-After either _Option 1_ or _Option 2_ above,
-1. Store styleguide xml files of [google-syleguide](https://github.com/google/styleguide) to g:StyleGuideXmlPath.
+* Store styleguide xml files of [google-syleguide](https://github.com/google/styleguide) to g:StyleGuideXmlPath.

+## Step 3 Modify .vimrc
-2. Put the following lines in your .vimrc
+* Put the following lines in your .vimrc

 ```vim
 " the path where styleguide files are stored let g:StyleGuideXmlPath = '/user/ltlkodae/.vim/doc/styleguide'
 ```

 _Do not use '~', instead of /user/ltlkodae.
 It would be not work.
 I do not know the reason_
 _If you know the way to use, please let me know_